-Animation Room - The New Genres Animation Room is available for students to create stop-motion animations.
-The room is set up with a camera and records directly into a computer using iStopMotion software.
-Students who would like to use the room need to complete a tutorial with the New Genres Lab Supervisor.
+Sound Suite - The New Genres Sound Suite is available for students to create and record sound tracks for their projects.
+The room is set up with a microphone and midi keyboard, and records directly to a computer using Adobe Audition.
+Students who would like to use the room need to reserve it with the New Genres Lab Supervisor.

-New Genres office, room 2124 deannaerdmann@arts.ucla.edu
+New Genres office, room 2124, or by emailing owenkydd@ucla.edu.